zydou/arti/crates/arti-client/README.md

 [`arti` CLI](https://tpo.pages.torproject.net/core/doc/rust/arti/index.html)
 SOCKS proxy,
 as a subprocess.
-We don't yet offer an API that would be nice to expose via FFI.
+We don't yet offer an API that would be nice to expose via FFI;
+we intend to add this in the future.

 ### ⚠ Warnings ⚠